zeta1999/ode-gan-pytorch/README.md

 ## ODE Gan - Pytorch

-Implementation of ODE Gan in Pytorch
+Implementation of ODE Gan in Pytorch.
+Based off of @nshepperd's <a href="https://github.com/nshepperd/ode-gan-tf">Tensorflow repository</a>

 ## Citations